wasabipesto/beehive/src/spotify/index.md

 })
 ```

 Here we can actually see something!
-My favorite bands to already be reasonably popular, above Spotify's popularity score of 70,000.
+My favorite bands seem to already be reasonably popular, above Spotify's popularity score of 70,000.
 I do still have a fair number of bands I like below that point (hipster cred) but I don't listen to them as much.

 Now let's do the same thing for individual songs: